ronnahom96/property-manager/README.md

 Typescript - Catching errors earlier, Improved code maintainability, Improved scalability.

 MongoDB - Can handle high volumes of traffic by scaling horizontally across multiple servers, design to high performance.
-          We also don't have complex relations between entities because we have only one entity (Record).
+          We also don't have complex relations between entities, because we have only one entity (Record).

 Pino - Pino is extremely fast and has a low overhead, good for our high traffic volume.